Dot-H/mydbg/README.md

     breakf  [FUNC]  Put a breakpoint on the address of the function given in argument.

+    breakl  LINE [FILE]
+                    Put a breakpoint at the line given in argument in the current file or the one given in argument.
+If no file is given in argument my_dbg tries to get the current one from the current address.

     break_list      List all the breakpoints

     break_del